Check out our long-term capital gain tax calculator, find out how to calculate capital gains when you sell your house.

 Use our Capital Gain Tax Calculator to estimate your Capital Gain and any potential capital gains tax due.

 What if I sell the property to my spouse because of a divorce, Do I have to pay capital gains?
-No, don't worry.
+Per the tax code, No, don't worry.
 Capital gains taxes aren't due because this assumes the asset transfer was a result of the divorce.
 "Incident to divorce" The Capital gains are exempt.

 Transfers of property between spouses or "incident to divorce"